Minimum forcing numbers of perfect matchings of circular and prismatic graphs: Introduction

 \end{Lemma}

-Diwan \cite{Diwan} constructed a weighted adjacency matrix of $Q_d$ so that its inverse is also that of $Q_d$ and their entries are integers to obtain Theorem \ref{diwan}.
-Huang \cite{Huang} constructed another weighted adjacency matrix of $Q_d$ with entries of $0,1,-1$ which are orthogonal rows to confirm the famous Sensitivity Conjecture in information theory.
+Diwan \cite{Diwan} constructed a weighted adjacency matrix $A$ of $Q_d$ such that its inverse $A^{-1}$ is also a weighted adjacency matrix of $Q_d$, and both matrices have integer entries, which allowed him to prove Theorem \ref{diwan}.
+Huang \cite{Huang} constructed another weighted adjacency matrix of $Q_d$ with entries in $\{0,1,-1\}$ whose rows are orthogonal to confirm the famous Sensitivity Conjecture in information theory.